webplatform/docs/concepts/programming/drawing_images_onto_canvas/index.md

 * How does it work? (context 3d, shader)
 * pros/cons (contra: no way to easy modify image pixels)
-* Link to WebGL Convolution Matrix, Extented Color Transform Matrix "best practises"
+* Link to WebGL Convolution Matrix, Extended ColorTransform Matrix "best practises"

 '''Browser Compatibility'''